chrisntr/MonoMobile.Extensions/readme.txt

 Xamarin Mobile API Preview 0.6.1

+SDK Requirements:

+ - Xamarin.Mobile for Android requires a minimum Android version of 2.3 (API Level 9).
+ - Xamarin.Mobile for iOS requires a minimum iOS version of 5.0.
+ - Xamarin.Mobile for Windows Phone requires a minimum SDK version of 7.1.

+Known Issues:

-At this time, the Windows Phone version of the library requires the Visual Studio Async CTP (http://www.microsoft.com/en-us/download/details.aspx?id=9983).
+ - Windows Phone 7.1 version of the library requires the Visual Studio Async CTP (http://www.microsoft.com/en-us/download/details.aspx?id=9983).
  As this CTP installs to a user-specific directory, you'll likely need to correct references to this library in the samples to use them.
+ - On Android, Tasks returned from MediaPicker may fail to fire if the holding Activity is killed.

 Changelog